Last updated on October 24th, 2023 at 13:09

-Please make the extra effort of using a proper coffee cannister that is airtight and has a one way valve.
-The one way valve stops air from getting in and degrading your beans while allowing the carbon dioxide emitted to be released.
+Please make the extra effort of using a proper coffee canister that is airtight and has a one-way valve.
+The one-way valve stops air from getting in and degrading your beans while allowing the carbon dioxide emitted to be released.

 The next step is simple.

 Store your coffee canister with your coffee beans in it in your freezer.
 They will not freeze, but they will remain fresher and colder.
 Keeping them colder also aids in the heat friction problem associated with grinding.

 How Do You Pick A Good Espresso Bean?

 A good espresso bean is premium quality beans or a single origin and at least a medium-dark roast to a dark roast like a French roast or full city roast.
 Avoid light roasts, blonde roasts and medium roasts as they don’t have enough oil on the surface to produce a thick rich crema.

 You can also get exquisite and try an omni roast.
 Check the roasted on date and ensure they were roasted only a few days earlier, like 3 days at the most.
 Fresh beans make the best coffee.

 A good espresso has an equal balance of all three elements of the acidity, which is often called the brightness, the sweetness and the flavor.
 The acidity gives a certain vitality to your shot.
 The sweetness should be mild and lead to a very pleasant flavor.
 The body should be good and punchy too.

 What Beans Do Italians Use For Espresso?

 Italy is a very split country as far as espresso and coffee goes.
 In the North, they love Arabica coffee beans while in the south the preference is for Robusta coffee and an intense flavor.